araobp/odl-app/README.md

-#SDN controllers interworking as an OpenDaylight application
+#Inter-working between SDN controllers as an OpenDaylight application

 ##Chapter 1